EskilAl/Obsidian/Computer Vision/Image acquisition.md

 # The visible spectrum
 - Near IR<- 700 nm <-> 400 nm
-- Light sources are characterized by their **spectral power disruption** (also reffered to as radiance specrum
+- Light sources are characterized by their **spectral power disruption** (also referred to as radiance spectrum
 - Surfaces that reflect light are characterized by theirs spectral **reflectance
 - **Radiance** is the total amount of energy that flows from the light source, and usually measured in watts (W)